-- a) the Corporate Governance Board, chaired by the Monitoring Officer, which provides oversight of decision reports going forward to Cabinet, Council and committees through peer review, problem solving and check against strategic fit. - b) the Information Governance Steering Group, chaired by the Senior Information Risk Officer, which provides oversight on data protection, information security and information risk. - c) A regular meeting of Statutory Officers.
+- a) the Corporate Governance Board, which monitors non-conformance of the new report writing process of decision reports going forward to Cabinet, Council and committees. - b) the Information Governance Steering Group, chaired by the Senior Information Risk Officer, which provides oversight on data protection, information security and information risk. - c) A regular meeting of Statutory Officers.